 • Group B includes your replacement heifers and steers that need a few more pounds so they can hit a good market niche.

 • Group C is all the remaining animals that could be sold tomorrow if forage gets short: early weaned calves, yearling steers, older cows and cows with poorer genetics.

 The earlier you put this list together, the more time you have to think and reflect.
 When you’re stressed about what’s happening in pasture, you may not have time to think, or you may not think as clearly.
 Your plan can prevent knee-jerk reactions you may regret later.

 Should the time come that you need to begin removing animals from pasture, you’ve already thought through the very first cattle to take off.
 Of course, you don’t need to send all the animals in any group to market.
 The amount of destocking you do depends on your monitoring of the forage you have in your pastures.
 You might find that you only need to ship out a percentage.
 Then, once you’ve sent that first group to market, repeat step one again, dividing the remaining animals into Groups A, B, and C. This ensures that you’re sending off those animals you can most afford to remove from your herd.
 As Greg Judy says, your herd will get prettier and prettier as drought goes on.

 Reducing your herd is a hard thing to face but drought may not give you an alternative.
 If you plan ahead, you’ll have a better shot at doing it in a way that ensures your sustainability and profitability.

 This article was drawn from a webinar sponsored by Dr. Cody Knutson of the National Drought Mitigation Center at the University of Nebraska, Lincoln.
-You can watch the webinars online here.
 Thanks to Dewayne Rice, Area Rangeland Management Specialist for the Natural Resources Conservation Service in Lincoln, Kansas, for breaking down the destocking process for us.